 Treasury also seeks to limit third party counterparty risk which arises from the investment of surplus funds and the use of derivative financial instruments.
-Treasury monitors the exposure that Quadgas MidCo Limited and its fellow group subsidiaries has with each of its counterparties against agreed limits and these limits are monitored regularly and updated for changes in credit ratings.
+Treasury monitors the exposure that Quadgas Finance Plc and its fellow group subsidiaries have with each of their counterparties against agreed limits and these limits are monitored regularly and updated for changes in credit ratings.

 The company acts as a conduit for finance raised and any related derivative transactions between the market and its immediate parent company, and amounts raised or entered into are usually passed on to its immediate parent on identical terms.
 The company's exposures are limited to the credit risk on the intercompany loans (as disclosed below and in note 9).

-Its net exposures are therefore £Nil.
-The company has limited direct exposure to the impacts of Brexit, however we recognise the potential macroeconomic impacts which are addressed through our financial risk management.
+The company has limited direct exposure to the impacts of Brexit, however we recognise the potential macroeconomic impacts on interest rates and foreign exchange rates on our underlying debt portfolio.
+These impacts are addressed through our financial risk management.